 You cannot terminate an employee because of child support withholding.
 The Consumer Credit Protection Act (CCPA) protects employees whose wages are subject to garnishments for one debt.
 However, the CCPA does not protect employees with two or more garnishment orders.

-The IWO tells you which employee to withhold wages from, how much to withhold, and how to send payments to the appropriate state disbursement unit (SDU).
+The Income Withholding for Support (IWO) form tells you which employee to withhold wages from, how much to withhold, and how to send payments to the appropriate state disbursement unit (SDU).

 Once you receive an IWO, you should withhold child support as soon as possible.
 Most states require that you start withholding no later than the pay period beginning 14 days after the agency mailed the IWO.

-If you don’t withhold child support after receiving an income withholding order, you will face penalties.
+You will face penalties if you don’t withhold child support after receiving an income withholding order.
 You might be liable for the amount of the child support plus penalties and fines.